 The magnetic field generated by the transmitter coil induces eddy currents in nearby metal cross bracing, stairways, handrails and pipes.
 These eddy currents may cause false tripping if the current path intermittently makes contact.
 Eddy current loops can be broken by cutting the conductive paths in these structures.
 Use non-metallic hardware as required to restore structural support.
-If conveyor idlers are used in your application, the idlers adjacent to the Search Coil Assembly may require modification or isolation to break eddy current loops.
-Refer to the Conveyor Idler Modification Diagram for details.
+Idler rollers on either side of the antenna assembly are one of the major sources of eddy current interference.
+An idler isolation kit is provided see Figure 6.
+For instructions on how to install the isolation kit, refer to the Idler Modification Diagram for details Figure 7.